 - It is hard to add or remove pages after the coil is inserted.

-Wire-O Coil Binding uses the wire shaped into loops to hold together pages that are punched through near the bound edge.
+It uses wire-shaped loops to hold together pages that are punched through near the bound edge.
 This makes it perfect for handbooks and notebooks, and any other publication that needs a sleek, professional look.
 Reports and brochures that are often annotated can benefit from this binding.
 It offers more structure and sturdier binding than the spiral.
 These books do not become distorted after a long period of usage.
 They can be opened up to full 360 degrees, and lay flat.

 - It is practical and long-lasting.